voltrue2/gracenode/README.md

 ```

 ###.addModulePath(modulePath [string])
-Adds a module path for GraceNode to load modules from.
-Used to load external GraceNode module
+Adds a module path for gracenode to load modules from.
+Used to load external gracenode module
 ```
 gracenode.addModulePath('mymodules/');
 gracenode.use('mymodule');
 ```

 ###.allowOverride(moduleName [string])
-Allows the application to override and use custom module of the same module name instead of the built-in module from GraceNode
+Allows the application to override and use custom module of the same module name instead of the built-in module from gracenode
 ```
 gracenode.allowOverrid('mysql')
 ```

 ###.use(moduleName [string], params [object*])
-Tells GraceNode what modules to load when calling the setup functions.
+Tells gracenode what modules to load when calling the setup functions.
 ```
 gracenode.use('mysql');
 gracenode.use('myModule');
 ```

 ###.setup(callback [function])
-Start the setting up of GraceNode modules.
+Start the setting up of gracenode modules.
 ```
 gracenode.setup(function(error) {
     if (error) return console.error('Could not load gracenode:', error);